HMS London (D16): 'Lasts and decommissioning

 London was decommissioned in late December 1981 after completing a three-month deployment to the West Indies as Belize Guardship, during which her crew were involved in the granting of independence to Antigua.

 Pakistan naval service

 London was sold to Pakistan on 23 March 1982 and recommissioned Babur under Captain Mukhtar Azam.
 Babur was decommissioned from Pakistani service in 1993 and sold for scrap in 1995.

 Commanding officers

 Notable commanding officers include J C Bartosik between 1963-1966 and Ronald Forrest during 1970-1972.

+Legacy

+London berthed Hong Kong in August 1969 during her first commission.
+Her seamen built a pier with concrete and wooden boards on a beach on the island of Ap Lei Chau, facing Aberdeen Harbour.
+The pier was then named London Pier (Cantonese: 倫敦碼頭) and the lane connected to it was named as London Lane (Cantonese: 倫敦里), after the name of the destroyer.
+The pier was later demolished but the lane remains.